Ghana: Clothing

 During the 13th century, Ghanaians developed their unique art of adinkra printing.
 Hand-printed and hand-embroidered adinkra clothes were made and used exclusively by royalty for devotional ceremonies.
 Each of the motifs that make up the corpus of adinkra symbolism has a name and meaning derived from a proverb, a historical event, human attitude, ethology, plant life-form, or shapes of inanimate and man-made objects.
 The meanings of the motifs may be categorised into aesthetics, ethics, human relations, and concepts.
 The Adinkra symbols have a decorative function as tattoos but also represent objects that encapsulate evocative messages that convey traditional wisdom, aspects of life, or the environment.
 There are many symbols with distinct meanings, often linked with proverbs.
 In the words of Anthony Appiah, they were one of the means in a pre-literate society for "supporting the transmission of a complex and nuanced body of practice and belief".

 Along with the adinkra cloth, Ghanaians use many cloth fabrics for their traditional attire.
 The different ethnic groups have their own individual cloth.
 The most well known is the Kente cloth.
 Kente is a very important national costume and clothing, and these clothes are used to make traditional and modern Kente attire.
 Different symbols and different colours mean different things.
 Kente is the most famous of all the Ghanaian clothes.
 Kente is a ceremonial cloth hand-woven on a horizontal treadle loom and strips measuring about 4 inches wide are sewn together into larger pieces of cloths.
 Cloths come in various colours, sizes and designs and are worn during very important social and religious occasions.
 In a cultural context, kente is more important than just a cloth as it is a visual representation of history and also a form of written language through weaving.
 The term kente has its roots in the Akan word kɛntɛn which means a basket and the first kente weavers used raffia fibres to weave cloths that looked like kenten (a basket); and thus were referred to as kenten ntoma; meaning basket cloth.
-The original Akan name of the cloth was nsaduaso or nwontoma, meaning "a cloth hand-woven on a loom"; however, "kente" is the most frequently used term today.